brentvatne/sixdegrees/README.markdown

 ### Brent Vatne

 ## Notes for the reviewers
-I certainly could have solved this problem with less code, but in the interest of clarity I have tried to abstract away a lot of the details into domain objects, such as EdgeSet.
+I could have solved this problem with less code, but in the interest of clarity I have tried to abstract away a lot of the details into domain objects, such as EdgeSet.